-Local industry representatives describe their relationships with Argentinean authorities as fluid and cooperative, as in years past.
+Local industry representatives describe their relationships with Argentinian authorities as fluid and cooperative, as in years past.
 Unfortunately, the limited training, resources, and human capital available to police forces and the judiciary in Argentina make effective enforcement of copyright in the country extremely difficult.
 Federal and state police forces lack sufficient resources to provide expert reports on seized products, which delays processing cases.
 There is no dedicated police force to handle piracy cases.
 Industries report continued good cooperation with Argentina's police forces and border officials.
 While there also has been significant support from the Federal Police Cyber Crime division on Internet cases, few prosecutions are pursued and few criminal cases reach final judgment.
 The minimum penalty of one month is so low as to be considered negligible, deterring courts from issuing any prison terms at all.
 Anti-piracy enforcement actions rely entirely on private sector initiative, resources, and complaints.

-Inter-industry cooperation on Internet piracy cases: IIPA reported just one year ago that local ISPs were slowly beginning to collaborate in certain limited circumstances, such as taking down infringing sites in very specific instances.
-Unfortunately, that cooperation has improved little in the past year.
+Inter-industry Cooperation on Internet Piracy Cases: Local ISPs in Argentina have gradually begun to collaborate in certain limited circumstances, such as taking down infringing sites in very specific instances.
+Some ISPs have established special procedures to process infringement claims from rights holders, but others require a judicial order before taking down infringing material.
 Takedowns are limited to hosted content, and ISPs refuse to cooperate with rights holders on any copyright actions within P2P networks.
-While ISPs claim to have no responsibility for the activities of users on their networks, Argentineans have a different impression; one out of two Argentineans who download unauthorized music believes that the activity is covered by their ISP's charges.
+While ISPs claim to have no responsibility for the activities of users on their networks, Argentinians have a different impression; in recent years studies have reported that one out of two Argentinians who download unauthorized music believes that the activity is covered by their ISP's charges.